Building wellbeing and resilience

 Our Primary Mental Health Team (PMHT) supports children and young people when they begin to feel emotionally or mentally unwell.
 We help to build resilience and improve wellbeing to reduce the chances of problems becoming more serious.

 The team is made up of people from different professional backgrounds who all have experience of working in children’s mental health.
-The team includes nurses, social workers, psychologists and therapists.
+The team includes nurses, social workers and therapists.

 Guided self-help and support materials